 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 We grant credit to customers and generally require no collateral.
 To minimize our risk, we perform ongoing credit evaluations of our customers' financial condition.
 The allowance for doubtful accounts is our best estimate of the amount of probable credit losses in our existing accounts receivable.
 We determine the allowance based on historical write-off experience and the aging of such receivables, among other factors.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 We do not have any off-balance sheet credit exposure related to our customers.
-Bad debt expense (recovery) was \$0 and \$(8) for the years ended December 31, 2013 and 2012, respectively.
+There was no bad debt expense recorded in either of the years ended December 31, 2014 or 2013.
 Cash flows from accounts receivable are recorded in operating cash flows.